fredgj/mom/README.rst

 Usage
 -----

-Decorate is a decorator that takes other decorators as input, including their arguments.
+decorate_with is a decorator that takes other decorators as input, including their arguments.

 Since some people think decorating their functions with several